dmstr/docker-roj/README.md

 # рой (roj)

-Portable environments for Docker swarms and stacks
+Portable environments for Docker swarms and Compose applications

 ## About

 Roj is based on native Docker tools to build swarms with `docker-machine` and manage stacks with `docker-compose`.
 Since all tools are run from a docker container the created configurations, stored under `/roj` in the container and mounted from on a host-volume, remain portable.

+You can use portainer as

 ## Requirements